 Curriculum is also matched to how the subject is practiced in real life, with meaningful learning opportunities (not just drill and kill).

-Crafting involves ongoing problem solving when something isn't working (despite your best plans above).
+Creative problem solving involves ongoing problem solving when something isn't working (despite your best plans above).
 It is a practical application of design thinking summed up in "what, why, try."
 You notice everything you can about when a "hot spot" occurs, brainstorm why it might be happening, and created solutions for different theories.
 You patiently try out solutions until you find the right combination for success.

 When a problem arises, parent and teacher can work together to figure out what the cause might be, and best solution given that cause (empathy).
 It can be a combination of factors, and requires patience and testing to craft a solution.